mcalisterkm/bme68x-python-library-bsec2.2.0-13sensors/bme68x-python-library-bsec2.2.0-13Sensors/README.md

 # BME68X and BSEC2.0 for Python by pi3g

-This is a temporary clone of the PI3G repository amended to support the BOSCH BSEC 2.2.0 library (BSEC_2.2.0.0_Generic_Release_30052022) only.
-This version supports 13 virtual sensors as per the BOSCH Sensortec BSEC 2.2.0 release note.
+This is a temporary clone of the PI3G repository amended to support the BOSCH BSEC 2.2.0 library (BSEC_2.2.0.0_Generic_Release_30052022).
+This version supports 13 virtual sensors as per the BOSCH Sensortec BSEC 2.2.0 release note, and uses the BSEC API v4.4.7.
 For more information on the library please see the original PI3G repository [here] (https://github.com/pi3g/bme68x-python-library) which works with the 2.0.6.1 release of the BOSCH BSEC Library.
 Once PI3G extend their support to the later BOSCH releases I expect this repo will be removed.